JohnDennehy101/citizenInformationChat/README.md

-# Citizen Information Chat - Thesis for MSc in Artifical Intelligence @ University of Limerick
+# Citizen Information Chat - Thesis for MSc in Artificial Intelligence @ University of Limerick

 ## Overview